 This project will utilize the sample locations listed in Step 1 to sample for PFAS using existing well pumps and/or equipment and sampling techniques to identify potential PFAS release areas to soil or water.
-It is recognized that the use of existing well pumps and associated equipment may result in false positive detections of PFAS.
-Potential PFAS release areas will be defined as locations where PFAS concentrations exceed the applicable PALs provided in Worksheets #15-A through #15-D. This screening assessment will inform future work to further characterize the nature and extent of any potential PFAS release areas identified, including the need for soil and/or sediment samples for PFAS analysis.
+PFAS-specific guidelines related to sampler clothing, personal protective equipment, and use of certain consumer products during sampling, as well as PFAS-specific guidelines related to the handling of samples have been developed and will be employed during sampling, as appropriate.
+Existing sampling equipment such as well pumps, tubing, fittings, sample collection ports, etc., will be used during sampling and will not be replaced.
+It is recognized that the use of existing equipment may result in false positive detections of PFAS.5 Potential PFAS release areas will be defined as locations where PFAS concentrations exceed the applicable PALs provided in Worksheets #15-A through #15-D. This screening assessment will inform future work to further characterize the nature and extent of any potential PFAS release areas identified, including the need for soil and/or sediment samples for PFAS analysis.